 Water, plumbing and bathroom fittings

 Repair category 2

+Notes Seals around the shower areas in the bathroom are defective.
+Failure to seals can

+12 WOODVILLE CARDENS

+► Water, plumbing and bathroom fittings

+Repair category 2

-Notes Seals around the shower areas are worn.
-Failure to seals can result in dampness and decay within hidden areas of the property.
+Notes result in dampness and decay within hidden areas of the property.
+There is a constant drip to the shower head.